freedomofpress/securedrop-docs/README.rst

 solution is to combine Redmine's excellent email-based workflow with OpenPGP encryption, which we already use to communicate with many SecureDrop administrators and journalists.
-You can learn more about configuring and using the email-based workflow in `Setting up Encrypted Email Workflow`_.
+You can learn more about configuring and using the email-based workflow in :ref:`Setting up Encrypted Email Workflow`.

+.. _Why are we doing this?:

 Why are we doing this?
 ^^^^^^^^^^^^^^^^^^^^^^